-We began construction of a new building in at the National Collections Centre February 2019 to house the Science Museum Group Collection and provide stable conditions for its long-term preservation and care, and the first of these objects began arriving at the new facility in June 2021.
+Our new collection management facility will house much of the Science Museum Group Collection and provide stable conditions for its long-term preservation and care.
+The first objects from the collection began arriving at the new facility in June 2021.

 This new building is the size of 600 double decker buses (90m wide and almost 300m long) and features a spacious storage hall, conservation laboratories, research spaces and photography